grandiose-potatoes/grandiose-potatoes/_README.md

 npm install
 ```

-Inside of Postgres, create a database for the project (we call it greenfield):
+Inside of Postgres (the terminal if you are using PostgresApp), create a database for the project (we call it greenfield):
 ```sh
 CREATE DATABASE greenfield;
 ```